We've independently reviewed this article to make sure it's as accurate as we can make it.

-It can be common to use up all your ice on a super busy day, but your ice maker shouldn’t running out of ice regularly.
+It can be common to use up all your ice on a super busy day, but your ice maker shouldn’t run out of ice regularly.
 If it is, it might be functioning too slowly.
 The good news is that we can speed it up.

 To speed up a slow ice maker, try lowering the freezing temperature, checking for blockages, checking the door seal, and changing the water filter.
 Switching off the ice maker and letting it defrost may also help it clear and frozen blockages.

 If you want to go through these solutions in detail, then read on.
 We’ll cover how to speed up your ice maker, and more tips that are important to know about ice maker ownership.

 Why Is Your Ice Maker Not Working Appropriately?

 Is your ice maker not working appropriately?
 If so, this can be frustrating.
 There are several common reasons why your ice maker is not functioning as it should.
 These include: